Quzhou Zhejiang, China Travel Guide

 Quzhou Airport is a regional airport mainly handling domestic flights withwithin China.
 It locates close to the city center, offering convenience for local travel.
 The airport provides basic facilities including check-in counters, baggage claim, a few dining options, and minimal shops, for a functional and straightforward travel experience.

 There are no direct international flights to Quzhou Airport (JUZ).
-International travelers must fly into a major international gateway city in China first.
+International travelers must fly into a primary international gateway city in China first.
 From these international hubs, you can then take a domestic flight or, more commonly and efficiently, a high-speed train to Quzhou.

 From major international airports, high-speed train to Quzhou is common and efficient.
 Shuttles to Hangzhou East, Maglev/metro to Shanghai Hongqiao.